chenyong2github/UnrealEngine/Engine/Plugins/Runtime/NetworkPrediction/readme.txt

 // ----------------------------------------------------------------------------------------------------------
 // Release notes
 // ----------------------------------------------------------------------------------------------------------

+Update
+-Refactor on ticking state is taking shape and feeling much better.
+Some thing may have broke but will get smoothed out.
+-New goal is to support fixed ticking seamlessly.
+Meaning, when you instantiate or define your network sim you can opt into fix ticking and this won't affect how your simulation code works.
+-(Nice thing is that storing frame time on the user cmds is now an internal detail of the system and transparent to users.
+So you will not need seperate sets of input cmds for a fix tixed version of your sim)

 Update (8-9-19)
 -Big refactor underway within the NetworkSimModel.
 Some files are renamed or moved as well.
 Still a bit to do but this was a good commit point.
 -Mainly to facilitate clean implementation of interpolation/extrapolation/forward predict option for simulated proxy simulations: this was exposing weaknesses in the templated implementations.